 Synthetic full backup is a variation of differential backup.
 In a synthetic full backup, the backup server produces an additional full copy, which is based on the original full backup and data gleaned from incremental copies.

-Hot backup, also known as dynamic backup, is applied to data that remains available to users as the update is in process.
+Hot backup, or dynamic backup, is applied to data that remains available to users as the update is in process.
 This method sidesteps user downtime and productivity loss.
-The risk with hot backup is that, if the data is amended while the backup is under way, the resulting backup copy may not match the final state of the data.
+The risk with hot backup is that, if the data is amended while the backup is underway, the resulting backup copy may not match the final state of the data.

 Techniques and technologies to complement data backup

 Continuous data protection (CDP) refers to layers of associated technologies designed to enhance data protection.
 A CDP-based storage system backs up all enterprise data whenever a change is made.
 CDP tools enable multiple copies of data to be created.
 Many CDP systems contain a built-in engine that replicates data from a primary to a secondary backup server and/or tape-based storage.
 Disk-to-disk-to-tape (D2D2T) backup is a popular architecture for CDP systems.

 Near-continuous CDP takes backup snapshots at set intervals, which are different from array-based vendor snapshots that are taken each time new data is written to storage.

 Data reduction lessens your storage footprint.
 There are two primary methods: data compression and data deduplication.
 These methods can be used singly, but vendors often combine the approaches.
 Reducing the size of data has implications on backup windows and restoration times.

 Disk cloning involves copying the contents of a computer's hard drive, saving it as an image file and transferring it to storage media.
 Disk cloning can be used for provisioning, system provisioning, system recovery and rebooting or returning a system to its original configuration.